Codependency: Controversy

-Codependency is not a diagnosable mental health condition, there is no medical consensus as to its definition, and there is no evidence that codependency is caused by a disease process.
-Without clinical definition, the term is easily applicable to many behaviors and has been overused by some self-help authors and support communities.
+As codependency is not clinically diagnosable as a mental health condition, there is no medical consensus as to its definition, and no evidence that codependency is caused by a disease process, the term becomes easily applicable to many behaviors and has been overused by some self-help authors and support communities.
 In an article in Psychology Today, clinician Kristi Pikiewicz suggested that the term codependency has been overused to the point of becoming a cliché, and labeling a patient as codependent can shift the focus on how their traumas shaped their current relationships.